AdvEx/AdvEx/docs/DEPLOYMENT.md

 1. Install [Elastic Beanstalk CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html)
 1. Go to `AdvEx-FE` folder and run `eb init`.
 You will need to select region, application and environment names so that it can find the corresponding environment you've set up previously.
-2. Run `eb deploy` and wait for the proccess to finish.
+2. Run `eb deploy` and wait for the process to finish.
 3. Do the same for backend and evaluation worker.